RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Proposed Systematization

 Flat RDF streams can be represented simply as N-Triples or N-Quads files, however, contrary to RDF graphs and datasets, they have a defined order of statements.
 Similarly to RDF graph and dataset streams, a triple stream is not a subclass of a quad stream, because a triple is not a special case of a quad.
 However, a trivial transformation from one to the other can be performed, by stating explicitly that the triples belong to the default graph.

 Grouped and flat RDF streams are notably interrelated, as any RDF graph stream can be flattened into an RDF triple stream, by simply listing and concatenating the statements in each of its elements -- the same is true for RDF dataset streams and RDF quad streams.
 The reverse is also possible, the elements of a flat stream can be grouped into a grouped stream.
-Such operations are in fact common in streaming applications~\cite{bonte2023streaming,fernandez2014efficient,keskisarkka2013semantic,sowinski2022efficient}.
+Such operations are in fact common in streaming applications~\cite{bonte2023streaming, fernandez2014efficient, keskisarkka2013semantic, sowinski2022efficient}.

-Finally, for all of the above definitions, their generalized variants can be trivially derived (e.g., generalized RDF graph stream), by using generalized triples and generalized datasets.
+Finally, for all of the above definitions, their generalized variants can be trivially derived (e.g., generalized RDF graph stream), by using generalized triples and generalized datasets as their basis.
 We skip these definitions for the sake of brevity.